HydraDancer/hydradancer_fw/README.md

 For now, the tests in hydradancer/tests consist in loop-back devices, to test for integrity and benchmark the speed of the device in different scenarios.

 More information about the different scenarios can be found in [docs/Testing.md](docs/Testing.md).

+## Stress-test results

+The current Facedancer stress test results are the following.
+* USB2 High-Speed
+  * bulk IN/ctrl IN : pass
+  * bulk OUT/ctrl OUT : fails after a few hundred/thousand tries, rarely reaches 20000
+* USB2 Full-Speed
+  * bulk IN/ctrl IN : fails after a few hundred/thousand tries, rarely reaches 20000
+  * bulk OUT/ctrl OUT : fails after a few hundred/thousand tries, rarely reaches 20000

+Currently Hydradancer is usable (see the list of working devices above), however data corruption or timeouts might happen in very stressed conditions.
+The highly stressed stress test blasts USB transfers of random size and type (control/bulk) and then verifies the integrity of the transfer using USB control transfers.

+Solving this issue has proven difficult : it looks random, does not happen immediately (sometimes never).
+Adding logs or debugging using a USB sniffer can add additional delays and issues.
+Other architectures have been tried (FreeRTOS, doing all the processing in the interrupt handlers) however they proved to be slower and not more stable.

+We implemented a [firmware](https://github.com/hydrausb3/wch-ch56x-lib/tree/main/tests/test_firmware_usb_stress_test) to test the USB2 implementation of `wch-ch56x-lib` with the same stress test and it passes with 100000 tries in both HS and FS.
+However, Hydradancer's firmware is more complex (more interrupts, USB3 and USB2 at the same time, delays to synchronize with Facedancer).

 # How to contribute